Please enable JavaScript to view this page.

 Student Technical Solutions Competition

 Which student is the best welder in all the land?
-Auto tech?
 Machine tools - lathe operator?
-Delta College hosted the Student Technical Solutions (STS) 2023 Competition on Thursday, March 16.
+Residential construction tech?

 Welding student